dndworld/dndworld.github.io/character-building/new-to-dnd.md

 !!!

 ### Getting access to paid material (Optional)
 > The players on this server can get access to paid material, sponsored by D&D Beyond and patrons of the server.
-For the rules please refer to the pinned messages in `#ddb-link-request`.
+For more info please refer [here](ddb.md).

 ---
 ## D&D Beyond Character Builder